Oliver-RC/DjangoBookings/README.md

   - Coloors: used to select the sites colour palette.
   - Pexels: used for blog and meal specific images.
   - Unsplash: used for blog and meal specific images.
+  - Free Formatter: Both html and css code was passed through the formatter to beautify and format my code.

 ## Testing
  - I used a combination of manual and automated testing to ensure the application works as intended and meets the users demands.
 Each user story was applied to the testing, checking that first time users, returning users, frequent users and admin users saw and used the site as intended.